dell-asm/dell-force10/docs/force10_firmwareupdate.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Force10 Firmware Update module uses telent/ssh to access Force10 device.
-The firmware update binary should be accessed by tftp protocol
+The Dell Force10 switch module uses telnet/ssh to access Dell Force10 switch device.
+The firmware update binary should be accessed by tftp protocol.

 # --------------------------------------------------------------------------
 #  Supported Functionality